manojmj92/imdb/Readme.txt

 Python script to automatically open up imdb link of the movie whose folder/file is given as parameter to the python script via "Send-to" in Windows.

-If you're using Python 3.x.x as default pyhton(check by typing python in windows command prompt), then replace IMDB-lookup.py with IMDB-lookup-Python3.py in below instructions.
+If you're using Python 3.x.x as default pyhton(check version by typing python in windows command prompt), then replace IMDB-lookup.py with IMDB-lookup-Python3.py in below instructions.
-If you're using Python 3.x.x as default pyhton(check by typing python in windows command prompt), then go same as below instructions.
+If you're using Python2.x then go same as below instructions.

+Note: If you want to use Python3.x also with Python 2.7.
+Just install the python 3.x in a different directory than Python2 and set the path in environment variables.

 Usage (imdb-lookup.py):